plgagne/Game-Boy-Essentials/website/drafts/template.md

 ## Gallery

 You can also build a gallery by putting your declarations inside a div.
 Galleries force two pictures side by side on a desktop display.
-Do not forget to include gallery as a class.
+Do not forget to include gallery as a class on each image.
 Remember that galleries are an either/or proposition: either they all have figcaption or none of them do (this is a LaTeX constraint).

 ~~~ html
 <div class="gallery">
 </div>
 ~~~

-## Filename

-If you provide a filename without the extension, figure _includes will use that instead of the incrementing system for that one particular image.

-{% include figure.html filename="template_image" type="" class="" figcaption="" %}

 ## Links